ManuZull/ManuZull/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### I am Full Stack Developer and Web Designer with extensive knowledge in this field, I am from Buenos Aires, Argentina, South America.
+#### I am a full stack developer and web designer with extensive knowledge in this field, I am from Buenos Aires, Argentina, South America.

 ### About Me:
-🔵I love solving problems, and it's also a satisfaction.
+🔵I love to solve problems and it's also a satisfaction.
 The idea is to improve and advance in the world of web developers.

-🔵I am ready to work and looking for programming and web design jobs to continue learning programming.
+🔵I am willing to work and looking for programming and web design jobs to learn programming further.

 🔵I create websites from scratch.

 🔵Ask me about all technologies.

-🔵I am also ready to learn new programming languages and frameworks, despite the ones I learned at the college institute.
+🔵I am also willing to learn new programming languages and frameworks, apart from the ones I learned at the college institute.

 🔵You can contact me at my personal email address: epizull@gmail.com